21642818/EProject2021webapp/README.md

 # EProject2021webapp
-Web App for Skripsie Project
+Web App for Smart Desktop Plant Watering System.

+A repository for a Final Year Engineering project by Gerthardus Marais.